endurio/foundation-wallet/rpc/documentation/clientusage.md

 def main():
     # Before the gRPC native library (gRPC Core) is lazily loaded and
     # initialized, an environment variable must be set so BoringSSL is
-    # configured to use ECDSA TLS certificates (required by dcrwallet).
+    # configured to use ECDSA TLS certificates (required by ndrw).
     os.environ['GRPC_SSL_CIPHER_SUITES'] = 'HIGH+ECDSA'

     if platform.system() == 'Windows':